voreille/hecktor/README.md

 ------------

     ├── README.md
-    ├── data
+    ├── data                           <- NOT in the version control.
-    │   ├── resampled                  <- The data in the nifty resampled and cropped according to the bounding boxes (bb.csv).
+    │   ├── resampled                  <- The data in the nifty resampled and cropped according to the bounding boxes (bbox.csv).
     │   ├── hecktor_nii                <- The data converted in the nifty format with the original geometric frame │   └── bbox.csv                   <- The bounding box for each patient computed with AUTO_CROP_FUNC
     ├── requirements.txt               <- The requirements file for reproducing the analysis environment, e.g.